 “I mean nobody likes to fail, but the worst thing was I lost my investors’ money and these were people that believed in this young guy that was passionate about this idea… [When you fail,] you start to question, are my ideas really good?”

-Several years later, Nick is now one of the billionaires recognized by Forbes.
+Several years later, Nick is now one of the billionaires recognize by Forbes.
 His wearables company, GoPro, is one of the biggest in the business.
 GoPro’s success was the result of using lessons from two of his failed ventures to build his next project.

 8. Melanie Perkins, Co-founder of Canva